jhannah/jays.net/weeds_escalation.md

 many houses..

-E15: Guillermo wants Nancy to sell heroin, she says no. She burns the house down (arson) for a fresh start away from her dead first husband.
+E15: Guillermo wants Nancy to sell heroin, she says no. She burns the house down (arson) for a fresh start away from her first husband's memory.

 ## Season 4